NFL trade deadline winners, losers

 Kirk Cousins

-I still expect Cousins to do well on the free-agent market, assuming Washington doesn’t franchise him again.
-But if he was dreaming of playing for former offensive coordinator Shanahan in San Francisco, that door started creaking shut just a little bit with Garoppolo heading out there.
-And Cousins’ other former coordinator, Sean McVay, is having success with Jared Goff in L.A.
+I still expect Cousins to do well on the free-agent market, assuming Washington doesn’t use the franchise tag on him again.
+But if he was dreaming of playing for former offensive coordinator Shanahan in San Francisco, that door started creaking shut with Garoppolo heading out there.
+And Cousins’ other former coordinator, Rams head coach Sean McVay, is having success with Jared Goff in L.A.
 Cousins should still expect teams like the Jets, Browns, Jaguars, Broncos, Cardinals, and maybe the Bills to line up and throw money at him, but he might not end up in his absolute top-choice situation after all.

 Jimmy Garoppolo